jstewart-mongo/mongo-java-driver/docs/reference/content/driver/tutorials/ssl.md

 ### Client-driven OCSP

-An application will need to set several JVM system properties to ensure that client-driven OCSP is enabled:
+An application will need to set JVM system and security properties to ensure that client-driven OCSP is enabled:

 -  `com.sun.net.ssl.checkRevocation`:
-      When set to `true`, this enables revocation checking.
+      When set to `true`, this system property enables revocation checking.

 -  `ocsp.enable`:
-      When set to `true`, this enables client-driven OCSP.
+      When set to `true`, this security property enables client-driven OCSP.

 To configure an application to use client-driven OCSP, the application must already be set up to connect to a server using TLS.
 Setting these system properties is required to enable client-driven OCSP.

 ### OCSP Stapling

-{{% note %}}
+{{% note class="important" %}}
 Red Hat Enterprise Linux 7 does not support OCSP stapling.
 {{% /note %}}

-{{% note %}}
+{{% note class=important %}}
 The following exception may occur when using OCSP stapling with Java runtime environments that use the TLS 1.3 protocol (Java 11 and higher use TLS 1.3 by default):

 `javax.net.ssl.SSLHandshakeException: extension (5) should not be presented in certificate_request`